autotelik/datashift_journey/README.md

 end
 ```

-Otherwise you can create a link from any page to the start of the journey via url helper `new_journey_plan`

 ### Define the journey

-The journey definition should be added within the model class itself, either directly in the file or to keep it
+The basics of a journey definition is added by the initializer within the model class itself.
-uncluttered, in a concern or decorator for that model class.
+You can move it to a concern or decorator for that model class if you prefer to keep it uncluttered.

+You will need to edit the initial: step.

 Here's a simple example for a basic checkout, on an ActiveRecord model, `Checkout`